nanoporetech/modkit/book/src/intro_extract.md

 # Extracting base modification information

 The `modkit extract` sub-command will produce a table containing the base modification probabilities, the read sequence context, and optionally aligned reference information.
+If alignment information is present, only the **primary alignment** is used.

 The table will by default contain unmapped sections of the read (soft-clipped sections, for example).
 To only include mapped bases use the `--mapped` flag.
 To only include sites of interest, pass a